Element84/filmdrop-aws-tf-modules/deploy.md

 comma-separated list of valid `Authorization` headers.
 These the template for these headers is `Basic {base-64 encoded username:password}`, e.g., for the username and password combination `Aladdin:open sesame`, a single entry would be `Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==`.

-Because Console UI, stac-server, and TiTiler talk to each other, it is necessary to configure them in concert.
-At present, it is not possible to have dynamic imagery display on the map when basic auth is configured.
-However, Console UI and stac-server can be secured with basic auth.

 For STAC Server, modify the `stac_server_inputs` variable `auth_function` like: